 Speaking of coffee, Rwanda is a specialty coffee producer.
 Most beans produced in the country are either Bourbon or Bourbon-derivative.
 The crop is an important generator of foreign currency.
 Rwandan coffee is promoting the country abroad and improving the livelihoods of farmers back home.

 I grew up in a tea-drinking family.
 When I went to college, I was introduced to imported brands of scentless coffee lacking the flavor responsible for my current affinity to this aromatic refreshment.
 I finally discovered fresh coffee when I participated in an excursion dubbed "Crop to Cup" two years ago.
 This experience was special because I was involved in the process of converting crops into beverages.
 I still love tea.
 I will always love tea but I prefer coffee in the morning.

 Tasting the freshest and purest coffee I had ever sampled gave me a sense of appreciation for what we have and showed me the difference between the wheat and the chaff.
 Don’t be fooled by fancy branding and packaging — there are many imported products in the market which are garbage.

 Back to the terrace at Rwiza Village, I can see something going on in the lake.
 I am observing activities that are opening my eyes and teaching me valuable lessons.
 I will share my observation in the next post.

 The author is currently visiting all 30 districts of Rwanda.
-His tour of Karongi is sponsored by the Click Creation, Ikaze Rwanda Tours & Travel, Kivu Tours & Travel, The Peakspot, Rebero Kivu Resort and Imari Hose Ltd.
+His tour of Karongi is sponsored by the Click Creation, Ikaze Rwanda Tours & Travel, Kivu Tours & Travel, The Peakspot and Rebero Kivu Resort.